 In other circumstances, someone might disagree with the classification a film or game has been given overseas which has been automatically adopted here through the process of cross-rating, such as an unrestricted classification from Australia or the UK.
 In these cases, you can ask the Chief Censor to have the film or game examined and classified by the Classification Office using the New Zealand classification criteria.

 Finally, if more than three years have passed, anyone can ask the Chief Censor for the Classification Office to reconsider a classification.
-Find out more about the reconsideration process on our main website
+Getting a classification changed

 The Film and Literature Board of Review examines the publication afresh and issues a new classification decision.
 This decision may be the same or different from the Classification Office's decision.
 Find out more about the Board of Review on DIA's website